-The modifications for T-Word are fully explained in Section 8 of the T-Word manual.
+The modifications for T-Word are fully explained on page ?? of the T-Word manual.
 Those for IDEA! and T-base are explained below.

 Once you modify the CONFIG.DO file, you must keep the altered file in your computer so that the modifications will take effect as you use the programs.
 Any changes you make will remain in effect as long as the CONFIG.DO file remains in your computer.
 Should you delete the file and later restore it to your computer from disk, you will have to make the modifications again.
 To modify any of the programs, place the cursor in the main system menu over CONFIG.DO and press Enter.
 When you are through, save the modifications and return to the main system menu.
 Press F8 on the Tandy 100/102/200 and Shift-F5 on the NEC.

-For more information about the changes that can be made, see Page B-1 of the IDEA! manual and Page A-1 of the T-base manual.
+For more information about the changes that can be made, see page ?? of the IDEA! manual and page ?? of the T-base manual.